-- A. Position and coverage the same as for other scrimmages with the forward point of advancement usually determined by the flank official.
-Signal score only after being positive all requirements are met. - B. Ordinarily need not be as deep as for other scrimmage plays.
+- R A. Position and coverage the same as for other scrimmages with the forward point of advancement usually determined by the wing official. - B. Adjust your position to account for proximity to the goal line, but never directly on the line.
 When runner has made quick thrust into the line at your feet, be sure the ball is not moved forward after it is declared dead.
-Never signal score but assist the L, L, verbally or visually; they will signal score. - H, L C. Initial position must be wide out of bounds, off the sideline.
-When snapped at or inside the 5-yard line, move toward the goal line and rule on the score.
-Work back to the ball to establish forward progress.
+Never signal score but assist the H, L, verbally or visually if necessary. - H, L C. Initial position must be wide, out of bounds, off the sideline.
+When snapped at or inside the 5-yard line, move toward the goal line at the snap and rule on the score or on accurate forward point when you see the ball.
 Be alert for a forward pass.
+If ball's forward progress stops short of the goal line, move in on the ball, mark and hold the dead-ball spot until ball is spotted for the next play.
 Use "Reverse Goal Line" mechanic to provide goal line coverage when Team A snaps the ball on or behind its 3-yard line.
-At the snap move immediately to the goal line. - H, LE.
-If ball's forward progress stops short of the goal line, move in on the ball, mark andU hold the dead-ball spot until ball is spotted for the next play.

-ALL F. Indicate score by touchdown signal only when in position to determine same, being positive that requirements are met.
+At the snap move immediately to the goal line. - B D. Ordinarily need not be as deep as for other scrimmage plays.
+Start on the end line if snap is from on or inside the 10-yard line.
+Assume complete responsibility of end line coverage.
+In short yardage situations, i.e. running plays, be alert for illegal activities in the fringe areas. - ALL F. Indicate score by touchdown signal only when in position to determine same, being positive that requirements are met.